 Suggestions and Complaints

-If there is something you feel we could improve on please let our practice manager Sheryl know.
+If there is something you feel we could improve on, or wish to communicate a service you were unhappy with, please let our practice manager Sheryl know.
 This can be done verbally, by phone or by submitting our contact form here.
 We listen carefully, take your concern seriously and discuss all suggestions and complaints at our regular practice meetings, and as we are a small practice, change is very easy to implement.

 We will ensure that your concern is investigated quickly and thoroughly as per Right 10 of the Code of Rights.
 If you wish to have a patient advocate to support you in this process, please find one here.

 The Code of Rights contains detailed rules about what health professionals must do when they receive a complaint.
 They must:

 - write to you within five days to acknowledge your complaint